Pair jailed after £1.2m drug bust - The Non-League Football Paper

 All three were arrested on June 10, 2024, when Harvey-McKenzie, 28, was caught with a kilogram of cocaine in Swindon and Mitford with £22,000 in cash and smaller amounts of the Class A drug when his car was pulled over.

-A search of Mitford’s base in Kidlington yielded cocaine valued between £71,000 and £154,000, plus drug paraphernalia, inclusding scales.
+A search of Mitford’s base in Kidlington yielded cocaine valued between £71,000 and £154,000, plus drug paraphernalia, including scales.

 Tragedy